s3rgiosan/safe-bite/README.md

 When WiFi is connected, a "Voice Search" option appears at the top of the categories menu:

 1. Select "Voice Search" and press M5 button
-2. Speak your food query (6-second recording)
+2. Speak your food query (5-second recording)
-3. Visual countdown shows recording progress
+3. Visual countdown and waveform bars show recording progress
-4. Audio is captured as 8kHz mono WAV and sent to Mistral Voxtral for transcription
+4. Audio is captured as 16kHz mono WAV and sent to Mistral Voxtral for transcription

-The PDM microphone (SPM1423) captures speech at 8000 Hz sample rate with 16-bit depth.
+The PDM microphone (SPM1423) captures speech at 16000 Hz sample rate with 16-bit depth.
+A 32KB double-buffer streams audio to flash in real time — no large heap allocation needed.

 ## Costs